 At the end of the day, a general partner (GP) and a limited partner (LP) are two essential components to any venture capital fund.
 The GP is responsible for making all decisions related to investments and portfolio companies, while the LP provides capital to the fund but has no control over its operations.
 General partners may be entitled to additional incentives such as co-investment opportunities or stock options from portfolio companies if they provide valuable guidance and advice during key stages of development.

-Overall, the partnership agreement between a GP and an LP should be mutually beneficial for both partnerships.
+Overall, the written partnership agreement between a GP and an LP should be mutually beneficial for both partnerships.

 In order to fully understand the role of a general partner, it is critical to first understand the dynamics between a GP and an LP.